dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.0
+- New:     Dashicons now enqueued directly from WordPress core.
+- New:     Customizer support added.
+All Theme options settings now controlled from within Customizer.
+- New:     Dummy "Theme Options" section added under Appearance to guide users to location of new theme options and relevant information - Remove in upcoming update.
+- Fixed:   Pagination clears correctly when inner paginated pages are being viewed.
+- Fixed:   css issue one line 245 in style-shortcodes.css fixed.
+Line did not end with ";".
+- Fixed:   Floating elements now cleared within template-archive.php using class "clearboth".
+- Fixed:   Floating elements now cleared within template-sitemap.php using class "clearboth".
+- Fixed:   Migration script updated to prevent loss of data.
+If data doesn't migrate to customizer.
+Support can still retrieve from database.
+- Updated: Redux notices prevented from displaying.
+- Updated: Padding added to ThinkUpSlider content area.
+- Updated: input specific type styling extended to include input[type=search] and  input[type=tel].
+- Updated: border-box sizing added to comments section in posts to ensure width doesn't overflow container.
+- Removed: Redundant Redux css code from style-backend.css.
+- Removed: Redundant Redux jQuery code from main-backend.js.
+- Removed: Theme options panel removed - replaced with customizer to comply with new WordPress guidelines.
+- Removed: Custom widgets files removed.
+These were disabled in v1.1.0 so will not impact users as they can't be used anyway.
+- Removed: Custom JS option in customizer removed.
+Can potentially cause issues with customizer if user specified JS is incorrect.

 Version 1.2.2
 - Updated: Prep for Customizer integration.
 Redux global variable changed from $redux -> $thinkup_redux_variables.
 Migration function thinkup_migrate_redux_option().